Scottsdale Condo Mania

-There are several reasons an owner may consider this path instead of a foreclosure, but for now we want to focus on the buyer’s perspective.
-Here are some differences in what to expect when submitting a contract on a short sale:
+There are several reasons an owner may consider this path instead of a foreclosure, but for now we want to focus on the buyer's perspective.
+Here are some differences in what to expect when buying a Phoenix short sale property.

 It takes longer to close.
 Though the contract you submit is between you and the seller, bank approval is a seller contingency.
 That means that if the seller doesn’t get bank approval for the short sale, you don’t have a deal.
 And this approval may take from 2-4 months.
 So, be prepared to submit a contract and wait.